Magazine

 For Dance Artists

-The Jadin Wong Fellowship recognizes an emerging Asian American dance artist whose work shows strong potential for greater achievement and who hopes to make a significant impact on the Asian American artistic community as a whole.
-The fellowship provides a cash stipend, mentorship, and career development opportunities.
+The Jadin Wong Fellowship recognizes an emerging Asian American dance artist/choreographer whose work shows strong potential for greater achievement and who hopes to make a significant impact on the Asian American and New York City artistic community as a whole.
+The fellowship aims to recognize exemplary work that will continue to inspire young artists and the Asian American community for years to come.

 Van Lier Fellowship

-With support from the Edward and Sally Van Lier Fund through the New York Community Trust, the fellowships provide a cash stipend, mentorship, and career development services.
-Created by the will of Sally Van Lier, the Trust carries out Edward and Sally Van Lier’s legacy of arts appreciation by supporting arts groups and training programs to provide education, training, or other support.
+The award is made possible by the Edward and Sally Van Lier Fund through the New York Community Trust, established to continue the Van Lier’s legacy of arts appreciation by supporting arts groups and training programs.

 What Can We Do?